Prior Learning Assessment (P.L.A.R.)

 PLAR for Mature Students : Where your life experience counts

-In order to determine if you are eligible to be granted credits through the PLAR for Mature students process,please contact your local Gary Allan School or use the form below to schedule an appointment.
-Although counsellors may be able to determine eligibility for all those interested, PLAR credits can only be awarded to students currently enrolled at Gary Allan High School.
+In order to determine if you are eligible to be granted credits through the PLAR for Mature students process,please contact your local Gary Allan School or schedule an appointment by clicking below.
+Although counselors may be able to determine eligibility for all those interested, PLAR credits can only be awarded to students currently enrolled at Gary Allan High School.
 Students who started high school in Ontario before 1999 are not eligible for PLAR, but may be eligible for Maturity Credits.